DaveH355/clustered-shading/README.md

 ## Further Reading
 - [Clustered Deferred and Forward Shading - 2012](https://www.cse.chalmers.se/~uffe/clustered_shading_preprint.pdf): A research paper where clustered shading was first introduced.
-- [A Primer On Efficient Rendering Algorithms & Clustered Shading - 2018](http://www.aortiz.me/2018/12/21/CG.html) An excellent blog post on the subject. from which much of this tutorial is based on.
+- [A Primer On Efficient Rendering Algorithms & Clustered Shading - 2018](http://www.aortiz.me/2018/12/21/CG.html) An excellent blog post much of this tutorial is based on.
 - [Practical Clustered Shading - 2015](http://www.humus.name/Articles/PracticalClusteredShading.pdf) Presentation by Avalanche Studios
 - [Simple Alternative to Clustered Shading for Thousands of Lights - 2015](https://worldoffries.wordpress.com/2015/02/19/simple-alternative-to-clustered-shading-for-thousands-of-lights/)
    Alternative to clustered shading by building a BVH and traversing it directly in the shading step.